Detective Series: Episode I: Part I The Case of the Mystery Phone Call

 I paused momentarily, fixated on the, someone told me to call you part of his reply to my question.
 "Where at the airport?"
 I hesitatingly asked, picking up on the unknown caller's urgency.

-"There's an abandoned hanger next to Moody Aviation -- be there at 8 pm he repeated a second time”
+"There's an abandoned hanger next to Moody Aviation -- be there at 8 pm he repeated.”

 "What's this about?"
 I asked in a futile attempt to glean more information before the caller ended the brief conversation with the distinctive click of a telephone receiver being dropped on its cradle.

 I slowly placed the handset back on its ringer.
 Someone we both know?
 I thought to myself, staring out the window behind my desk.
 I had no clue, but the fact the caller indicated it was someone familiar to both of us interested me further.
 It could involve someone I knew who was in trouble; someone who might be mixed up in whatever it was the caller was involved in.
 I glanced at my watch -- eight hours until meeting time.

 "Not to worry, I'm on my way to pay a courtesy call to Lieutenant McPherson with Homicide at Metro PD," I informed Delia.
 It wasn't unusual to meet with detectives at Metro PD periodically, or for them to drop by my agency to exchange information about open cases each side was working.
 "I'll ask him to tag along with me this evening," I assured her.

 "Isn't he the guy who replaced you when you retired?"
 Delia asked, relieved I wouldn't be meeting this guy solo.